cantino/confabulator/README.markdown

 At the moment, sequences of more than one backtick are never allowed inside of a protected region.

+## Next Steps

+Here are some things that could be added to this library:

+ * Depth limits
+ * Better escaping
+ * Learning through back propagation of a reward signal and optimization of the choice nodes to make the rewarded or penalized outcome more or less likely, respectively.
+ * Whatever you want!

 ## Helping out

-Fork, write specs, add a feature, send me a pull request!
+Fork, write specs, add a feature, write documentation, send me a pull request!